 The combination of chemotherapy and radiation has different side effects on a thriver’s sex life than undergoing chemotherapy alone.
 Please see our Living with Side Effects of Radiation page for more information.

 As fertility is such a personal and sensitive issue, it can be helpful to seek support to cope with potential side effects of chemotherapy on your ability to have children.
-Thrivers and their partners have found that going to specialised counseling can help them manage and express their feelings.
+Thrivers and their partners have found that going to specialized counseling can help them manage and express their feelings.
 Your doctor or care team may be able to provide resources.
-In addition, the HPV and Anal Cancer Foundation’s Peer to Peer Support Program can help match you with thrivers who have also experienced fertility issues.
+In addition, the Anal Cancer Foundation’s Peer to Peer Support Program can help match you with thrivers who have also experienced fertility issues.
 Talking to others who have gone through similar experiences may help bring you some comfort with regard to chemotherapy-linked infertility and help answer other concerns you may have.

 More information on what you might expect during treatment can be found here:

 Cancer Research UK: Fertility and Chemotherapy

 The tiredness and fatigue experienced as part of side effects during chemotherapy may continue for six months to a year after treatment ends.
 Tiredness is primarily caused by lowered red and white blood cell counts as a result of chemotherapy, and these counts take time to rise again.
 The more intensive the chemo regimen, the longer it will take to feel like you have regained your former energy levels.

 Changes in nutrition can also affect fatigue.
 A poor appetite may impact the amount of beneficial nutrients that you are taking in, and your body may process nutrients less efficiently due to changes in your metabolism.
 You may also need more energy than usual for cell repair both during and after chemotherapy.
 Speak with a registered dietitian to ensure you are still getting the needed nutrients even if you are experiencing poor appetite or side effects such as diarrhea or vomiting.